JoyceLin2020/CATCH-ME-IF-YOU-CAN-/README.md

-# CATCH-ME-IF-YOU-CAN-
+# CATCH ME IF YOU CAN !
 An original two-player game written using python (pygame).
 The game file is Final game 1.py

 # Instruction
 ![](Images/Instructions.png)

-# You can choose your own character!
+# Choose your own character!
 ![](Images/choose%20player.png)

-# Now try to tag/avoid the other player while dodging the lightnings!
+# Tag/avoid the other player while dodging the lightnings!
 ![](Images/game.png)